Roger de Coverley: References in modern culture

+Fictional character

-Sir Roger de Coverley was also the name of a character in The Spectator (1711), created by Joseph Addison and Richard Steele.
+Sir Roger de Coverley was also the name of a fictional character in The Spectator (1711), created by Joseph Addison and Richard Steele.
 An English squire of Queen Anne's reign.
-Sir Roger exemplified the values of an old country gentleman, and was portrayed as lovable but somewhat ridiculous ('rather beloved than esteemed') (Spectator no. 2), making his Tory politics seem harmless but silly.
+Sir Roger exemplified the values of an old country gentleman.
+He was portrayed as lovable but somewhat ridiculous ('rather beloved than esteemed') (Spectator no. 2), making his Tory politics seem harmless but silly.
 He was said to be the grandson of the man who invented the dance.

-Thomas Pynchon, in his 1973 novel, Gravity's Rainbow, includes a character, DeCoverly Pox.
-The name is a likely play on "DeCoverley" and Roger the fox of the eponymous dance.